Use a Custom Database

 Testing your database

 You should now be ready to import players from this database at registration time.
-Test this by going to the registration dialog and typing in the last name of a player who you know is listed in the database.
+Test this by opening the registration dialog and typing in the last name of a player you know is listed in the database.

-Click on the registration dialog’s “D.B” button to load this player from the database.
+Click the registration dialog’s Search Database (F1) button (or press F1) to load that player from the database.

-If there is a problem, check over the steps above to be sure you did not omit anything, or consult the topic Database troubleshooting.
+If there is a problem, recheck the steps above to be sure you did not omit anything, or consult Database Troubleshooting.